mech/Learning-Notes/DevOps/Kafka.md

 ## Plan your Partitions

+Topic can have many partitions and those partitions can reside at different nodes.
+Consumer inside Consumer Group work for a single topic, but on different partition.

 * Or else some of your disk will be full and others barely used
 * Ordering is also based on partition

 ## Maintain your Zookeeper

+> Kafka does not work without zookeeper

+Odd quorum of 3, 5, 7, etc. 5 means you can have 2 nodes down and still working.
+3 is the minimum.

 * Periodically clean up transaction log
 * Leader data stored in Zookeeper